Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: The GSA algorithm

-GPO-SMC-ABC (Algorithm~\ref{alg:GPOABC}) is obtained by combining SMC-ABC (Algorithm~\ref{alg:smc}) to approximate the log-posterior point-wise and GPO to create a surrogate function that mimics the log-posterior around its mode.
+\textsc{gsa} (Algorithm~\ref{alg:GPOABC}) is obtained by combining \textsc{smc}-\textsc{abc} (Algorithm~\ref{alg:smc}) to approximate the log-posterior point-wise and \textsc{gpo} to create a surrogate function that mimics the log-posterior around its mode.
 In this section, we discuss some user choices and convergence results for the algorithm.
-See Appendix~\ref{app:implementationdetails} for the choices made in this paper.
+See \ref{app:implementationdetails} for the details of the implementation employed in this paper.